Optimal Designs for 2^k Factorial Experiments with Binary Response

-The special case of $2^2$ experiments with qualitative factors and a binary response was studied by Yang, Mandal and Majumdar (2012).
-As mentioned there, the paper by Gra{\ss}hoff and Schwabe (2008) has some relevant results for the $k=2$ factor case.
-It turns out that the extension from $k=2$ to the general case of $k$ factors is substantial since the former does not have the complexities associated with determination, computation and robustness of optimal designs that is present in the general case.
-This paper, therefore, is not a mere generalization of our earlier work.
-For the general case of $2^k$ experiments with binary response Dorta-Guerra, Gonz\'{a}lez-D\'{a}vila and Ginebra (2008) have obtained an expression for the D-criterion and studied several special cases.

-We obtain theoretical results and algorithms for locally optimal designs for qualitative factors at two levels each and a binary response in the generalized linear model setup.
-Optimal designs are obtained using the D-optimality criterion that maximizes the determinant of the information matrix.
-As the Fisher information matrix depends on the unknown parameters, we primarily use the local optimality approach of Chernoff (1953) in which the parameters are replaced by assumed values.
+We obtain theoretical results and algorithms for locally optimal designs for $k$ qualitative factors at two levels each and a binary response in the generalized linear model setup.
+We consider $D$-optimal designs, which maximize the determinant of the information matrix.
 Although we explore designs for full factorials, i.e., ones in which observations are taken at every possible level combination, when the number of factors is large, full factorials are practically infeasible.
-Hence the study of fractional factorial designs occupies a substantial part of the linear-model based design literature, and we too study these designs in our generalized linear model setup.
-A natural question that arises when we use local optimality is whether the optimal designs are robust.
-The study of robustness with respect to the assumed parameter values of locally D-optimal designs, therefore, is a focus of this study.
+Hence the study of fractional factorial designs occupies a substantial part of the linear-model based design literature, and we too study these designs in our setup.
+A natural question that arises when we use local optimality is whether the resulting designs are robust to the assumed parameter values.
+We consider this in Section~5.